Flow Equivalence of G-SFTs: The main results

 Here $e$ is the identity in $G$ ($e=1$ in $\Z G$) and $U\in \elph$, for a coset structure $\mathcal H$ for $A$.
 But $A$ and $B$ present skewing functions on SFTs with 2 and 5 infinite orbits, respectively, so $T_A$ and $T_B$ are certainly not $G$-flow equivalent.

-Also, if $G$ is nontrivial and the cycle component index sets are allowed to contain more than one element, then (in contrast to the case $G=\{e\}$ \cite[Theorem 3.3]{mb:fesftpf}) we do not understand when an $\elph$ equivalence is a positive $\elph$ equivalence (i.e., arises from a $G$-flow equivalence); but requiring the $\mathcal C_1$ condition, we can get the sharp characterization of the Factorization Theorem \ref{theoremfactor}.
+In the case $G=\{e\}$ we understand by \cite[Theorem 3.3]{mb:fesftpf} exactly when an $\elph$-equivalence is a positive $\elph$-equivalence (i.e., arises from a $G$-flow equivalence).
+We do not know how to do the same for nontrivial $G$, if a block $A\{i,i\}$ defining a cycle component is allowed to be larger than $1\times 1$.
+We need to require the $\mathcal C_1$ condition to be able to prove in the Factorization Theorem \ref{theoremfactor} below, that every $\elph$-equivalence is a positive $\elph$-equivalence.

-In part because of complications arising from cycle components, in this paper we've avoided the language of infinite matrices to describe stabilizations.
+Partly because of complications arising from cycle components, we avoid the infinite matrices used in \cite{mb:fesftpf} and \cite{BSullivan} to describe stabilizations.